nanassito/Slides/README.md

 What needs to be done ?
 As I stated before the project is still imature.
 here is a list without any kind of priorities of what needs to be done to achieve 1.0 :
+- better organize the code base. see #31
 - Find a better way to handle the slide's preview in edit mode
 - Add functionality to the edit mode to ease the insertion of different type of content
 - Add more templates